Ngozi89/the-news/README.md

 - I want to create my personal account to see posts.
 - I want to create an account fast, but I want it to be secure.
 - I want to easily access a category of posts I need and to be able to search through them.
-- I want to open a post on a separate page to see all the details.
+- I want to open a post to see all the details.
 - I want to be able to create a post myself.
+- I want to like a post.
+- I want to be able to comment on a post.
+- I want to save posts that I find interesting.

 ### As a **returning user**

 - I want to be sure my data is protected.
+-

-- I want the server to recognise my device so I can login without entering my information again
+- I want the server to recognise my device so I can login without entering my information again -
 - I want to access comments from any post on the website.

 - I want to be able to access the navbar.

 - I want posts to be paginated so it helps me remember on what page I saw something interesting or stay on the same page if I accidentally refresh the page or there are problems with the internet connection.

-- I want to be able to report comments that I find offensive, unsafe or inappropriate.

-- I want the comments to be moderated, so I don't need to report it.
+- I want the comments to be moderated.

 - I want to be able to write comments to give my opinion on any news

 - I want to be able to update and delete my posts.

 - I want to be able to reset my password if I forget it.

+## Target audiences:

+- Individuals who are interested in reading news and happenings around the world (I)

 ## UAC